Eternity Law International News Financial services provider in New Zeland

 • zero duty on sales of goods and services to Australia.

-The inconvenience of licensees in New Zealand
+The inconvenience of registrations in New Zealand

-Despite the significant benefits of working with a New Zealand FSP license, there are furthermore several minor inconveniences for such corporations.
+Despite the significant benefits of working with a New Zealand FSP registered, there are furthermore several minor inconveniences for such corporations.
 First of all, it is the search for a director and a senior employee among NZ residents.
 Because of the large influx of acquisitions, it is difficult to find someone with the proper qualifications among the local population.

 Also, high taxes create problems for businesses.
 Companies have to pay 28% to pay income tax.
 Corporations also pay 15% VAT.
 In many countries, these rates are lower, but on average these are working market rates.

 For many foreign corporations, starting a business means having to file annual returns and tax returns.
-If operating under this license, the process will not be difficult, but there must be a person on staff with experience and knowledge of local law.
+If operating under this registration, the process will not be difficult, but there must be a person on staff with experience and knowledge of local law.

 There is not much money to be made in the domestic market, because the potential audience is less than 5 million.
 This means that the corporation needs to look for customers in foreign markets, which is not always easy.
 Apart from state subsidies, one can hardly expect support from the banking sector.
 Concessional lending for business is not developed here.

 Despite the disadvantages, it is quite realistic to work in this market.
 Especially in the sphere of supplying FS.
-It is only necessary to study the market more carefully before opening a legal entity and obtaining a license.
+It is only necessary to study the market more carefully before opening a legal entity and obtaining a registration.

-License types for the FSP
+Registration types for the FSP

 After creating their legal entity, investors must decide on the type of authorization document they would like to acquire.
 Some New Zealand Financial Service Providers prefer to acquire several types at once.
 This is done by those who stand aware that in the future they will try to work in several areas.